-Planning Committee meets to consider a staff report regarding the application that makes recommendations on the matter for Council consideration. *Previous to the Planning Committee being established in 2020, this was a meeting of General Committee.
-Both Planning Committee and General Committee include all members of Council.
+General Committee meets to consider a staff report regarding the application that makes recommendations on the matter for Council consideration.

 Subdivision approval occurs when a parcel of land is subdivided into various lots and/or blocks, where each lot or block is developed individually.
 Subdivision approval is delegated to Planning Staff.
 No Council decision is made on the matter.